BagToad/random-unsplash-action/README.md

 | `{{ unsplash-description }}` | The description of the image from Unsplash      |
 | `{{ unsplash-name }}`     | The name of the image author from Unsplash        |
 | `{{ unsplash-portfolio-url }}` | The portfolio URL of the image author from Unsplash |

+# Legal

+This action and the code contained is for educational purposes only.